refat-pasha/11th-lesson-with-php-backend-and-mysql/README.md

 You can organize your files similar to this (update this section according to your actual structure):

 11th-lesson-with-php-backend-and-mysql/
 ├── config.php          # Database configuration
 ├── index.php           # Main entry point (list / home page)
-├── create.php # Example: form to create a record
+├── create.php          # Form to create a record
-├── edit.php # Example: form to edit a record
+├── edit.php            # Form to edit a record
-├── delete.php # Example: handle delete action
+├── delete.php          # Handle delete action
 ├── includes/
 │   ├── db.php          # Database connection helper
 │   └── functions.php   # Reusable helper functions
 ├── public/
 │   ├── css/
 │   │   └── style.css   # Basic styling
 │   └── js/
-│ └── main.js # Optional JS
+│       └── main.js     # Optional JavaScript
 └── database.sql        # SQL script for tables and sample data

 Feel free to rename or rearrange these files to match how your course or lesson is structured.